Fuel System Design

 There are several types of strainers in the fuel system: finger strainer in the tank exit, gascolator and sometimes a screen in the carburettor.
 These serve to stop any dirt from reaching the engine preventing an engine failure.
 Engines with fuel injection require a proper filter to keep the fuel pump from failing, this filter will be installed after the fuel selector valve.

-Make sure that you can reach each strainer with ease after the aircraft is finished, downtime due to maintenance is then kept to a minimum and cost too.
+Make certain that you can reach each strainer with ease after the aircraft is completed building, downtime due to maintenance is then kept to a minimum and cost too.

 Fuel flow test